Quantum gravity states, entanglement graphs and second-quantized tensor networks: A dictionary between Group Field Theory states and (generalised) Tensor Networks

-We therefore see that the gluing of two vertices is provided by the entanglement between the corresponding creation operators: }.
-In the tensor network context this geometrical interpretation is possible when the network is proved to reproduce a discretized manifold, as it happens for tensor networks modelling AdS/CFT states.
-In quantum gravity, a link between entanglement and space(time) connectivity has been clearly pointed out, for example, in the cited work \cite{articleRaa}, where it was shown, by a though experiment in the AdS/CFT context, that disentangling two sets of degrees of freedom in the CFT corresponds to increasing the proper distance between the dual spacetime regions, while the area separating them decreases.
+This means that, since entanglement controls the connectivity of a graph, it determines the topology of the simplicial complex dual to it.
+We have, therefore, an explicit example of an entanglement/topology correspondence.\\ In the tensor network context, a simplicial-geometry interpretation of the network is possible when the latter is proved to reproduce a discretized manifold, as it happens for tensor networks modelling AdS/CFT states \cite{Qi_2017, Hayden_2016}.
+There is however a crucial difference respect to the GFT case: in the mentioned tensor network constructions, the geometric interpretation is induced \virg{at a later stage}, by defining a metric through the graph distance.
+We showed that for GFT graphs, instead, the geometric characterization arises naturally thanks to the presence, on top of the combinatorial structure, of additional quantum geometric degrees of freedom.\\ In quantum gravity, a link between entanglement and space(time) connectivity has been clearly pointed out, for example, in the cited work \cite{articleRaa}, where it was shown, by a thought experiment in the AdS/CFT context, that disentangling two sets of degrees of freedom in the CFT corresponds to increasing the proper distance between the dual spacetime regions, while the area separating them decreases.

+This is the combinatorial and topological side of the story.
+In fact, there is an additional geometric side of the same story, which is particularly interesting from the point of view of quantum gravity (including the GFT formalism and beyond it, in AdS/CFT applications, LQG etc.): the entanglement so established carries a straighforward geometric interpretation, and corresponding entanglement measures can be seen to be measuring geometric observables.